Your skull is made up of

-- prominent-looking nose
+- prominent nose

 The National Organization for Rare Disorders says that maxillofacial dysostosis is an extremely rare genetic disorder that causes underdevelopment of the maxilla and a downward slant of the eyelids.
 Fetal alcohol syndrome and Angelman syndrome are two other conditions that can lead to improper growth of the maxilla.

 Once air enters your nose, it goes through one of three passageways called meatuses.
 Your maxilla makes up the base of the bottom of these three passageways.
-If your recessed maxilla is severe, it can cause obstructed breathing when breathing through your nose by creating a blockage in your nasal cavity.

 Improper development of the maxilla can also cause speech issues by changing the shape of your palate.

 A recessed maxilla can be treated with orthodontic headgear, dermal fillers, or surgery.